Cvmcosta/ltijs/docs/provider.md

 Sets the callback method called whenever theres a sucessfull deep linking request connection, exposing a token object containing the decoded idToken and the usual Express route parameters (Request, Response and Next).
 Through this callback you can display your Deep Linking view.

+#### Provider.onDeepLinking(submissionReviewCallback)

+Sets the callback method called whenever theres a sucessfull submission review request connection, exposing a token object containing the decoded idToken and the usual Express route parameters (Request, Response and Next).
+Through this callback you can display your Grading review view.

 ##### Parameters